 Let $\Sigma$ be a surface in $\R^3$ invariant with respect to translation in the $y$ direction and described by means of the following parametrization,

 with $s,y\in\R$.
-The functions $x$ and $z$ here are assumed to be smooth enough, unless said otherwise we suppose they are $C^{4}$, and such that $\dot x(s)^2+\dot z(s)^2=1$, where the dot stands for the derivative with respect to $s$.
+The functions $x$ and $z$ here are assumed to be smooth enough, unless said otherwise we suppose they are $C^{4}$, and such that

+where the dot stands for the derivative with respect to $s$.
 The last condition means that the curve $\Gamma:s\mapsto(x(s),z(s))$ in the $xz$ plane is parametrized by its arc length measured from some reference point on the curve.
-Therefore the (signed) curvature $\kappa$ of $\Gamma$ may be fixed as
+Therefore the (signed) curvature $\kappa$ of $\Gamma$ is given by

 and the corresponding unit normal vector to $\Sigma$ is

 Let us stress that throughout the paper we assume that

 If we regard $\Sigma$ as a Riemannian manifold, then the metric induced by the immersion $\mathscr{L}_{0}$ is